medialab/hyphe/doc/api.md

   + _`include_external_outlinks`_ (optional, default: `false`)
   + _`corpus`_ (optional, default: `"--hyphe--"`)

  Returns for a `corpus` internal page links for `count` source pages of a WebEntity defined by `webentity_id` and returns a `pagination_token` to reuse to collect the following links.
 Optionally add external NodeLinks (the frontier) by setting `include_external_outlinks` to "true".
-Will not return much of anything if Hyphe was configured with `ignore_internal_links` set to "true".
+Will not return much of anything if the corpus was configured with `ignore_internal_links` set to "true".

 - __`get_webentity_referrers`:__